Skip to main content

 This is a ‘living’ site that will be regularly reviewed and updated as Artificial Intelligence (AI) and GenAI technologies evolve, and as related College policies are published.

-Below are some key initial questions related to GenAI followed by a series of pages and resources relating to different aspects of GenAI in academic practice.
-To download these questions, please click here.
+Below is a link to College's Statement on Artificial Intelligence and Generative AI in Teaching, Learning, Assessment & Research followed by some key initial questions related to GenAI and then links to a series of pages and resources relating to different aspects of GenAI in academic practice.

 What is GenAI?

 GenAI has been defined as a 'game changer' for society (World Economic Forum 2023) with significant implications for higher education.
-As a result, it is essential that we understand what GenAI is, how it works, and how GenAI can be used ethically and responsibly to support teaching, learning and assessment - for which developing AI literacy has become essential.
+As a result, it is essential that we understand what GenAI is, how it works, and how GenAI can be used ethically and responsibly to support teaching, learning, assessment and research — for which developing AI Literacy has become essential.

 How do I use GenAI?

-There are many GenAI tools available via the web (e.g. ChatGPT 3.5, Microsoft Copilot etc.) which are accessed via a query/conversational interface.
-These tools typically ask for a ‘prompt’ which is a text space where you can ask a question or give an instruction.
-To start using GenAI is thus very easy - if you can phrase a query or a question, you can use GenAI.
-However, to use it effectively requires careful planning and consideration of associated risks and challenges: the guidance and resources provided in this hub will support you through this process.
+There are many GenAI tools available online (e.g. ChatGPT, Microsoft Copilot etc.) which are accessed via a query/conversational interface.
+These tools typically ask for a ‘prompt’ (in the form of a question or instruction) typed into a text space.
+To start using GenAI is thus very easy.
+If you can phrase a query or a question, you can use GenAI.

-GenAI tools can generate eloquent text and convincing images.
-However, GenAI tools do not store facts and knowledge as we might think about it; rather, they generate outputs based on probabilities.
-Thus, GenAI is prone to making mistakes (called hallucinations) which are erroneous facts convincingly presented.
-This is where academic judgement and domain expertise are important.
-If you are using GenAI you need to double-check the information it is giving you as it may present information which is simply not true.
+GenAI tools can generate very eloquent, convincing text and images.
+However, GenAI tools do not store facts and knowledge, rather they generate outputs based on probabilities.
+Thus, GenAI is prone to making factual errors (called hallucinations) which are nonetheless very convincingly presented.
+This is where academic/professional judgement and domain expertise are very important.
+If you are using GenAI, you need to double check the information it is giving you as it will present information which is simply not true!
+Therefore, it is crucial for any user to fact-check any output from a GenAI tool.

 What should you NOT do with GenAI?

-Similarly, content which is confidential to your studies or work (research, teaching or administrative), which is not public or for which you do not own the copyright should not be used in creating prompts or providing context information for GenAI.
-Again, this is because sharing such information with another party is against College regulations.
+Similarly, content which is confidential in Trinity or confidential to your user’s studies or work (research, teaching or administrative) or for which you do not own the copyright, or which is not publicly available, should NOT be used in creating inputs, prompts, queries, instructions, contextual information, and other interactions for GenAI.
+Again, in most cases, to do so is unlawful.
+Even where sharing such information is not necessarily unlawful, it is against College regulations.
+Hence, confidential College information is NOT allowed to be uploaded into a third-party GenAI tool for any reason.

 What are the key concerns with using GenAI?